horchi/linux-homectld/README.md

 3. Select the values you like to display and record and store your settings

 ### Points to check
-- reboot the device to check if poold is starting automatically during startup
+- reboot the device to check if homectld is starting automatically during startup

 # Backup
-Backup the data of the poold database including all recorded values:
+Backup the data of the homectl database including all recorded values:

 ```
-poold-backup
+homectld-backup.sh
 ```

 This will create the following files: